-mode: 'rand' (default) or 'all' or None 'rand' select randomly some peak to extract waveform.
-If None then index must not be None.

-nb max: int When rand then is this the number of selected waveform.
+mode: 'rand' (default) or 'rand_by_channel' or 'all' or None 'rand' select randomly some peak to extract waveform. 'rand_by_channel' work only in mode 'sparse' and random by channel using the nb_max_by_channel args nb max: int When rand then is this the number of selected waveform.